arihantverma/arihantverma.com/posts/tech/2021/4-may/time-lost-but-learning.md

 > _For how long will I keep working like this day and night?
 For how long will I keep coding for companies?_

-And as much as I ask, I'm inpsired to keep doing what I'm doing so that slowly, but surely, I'd make way to get myself out of corporate world, to give more time to my friends, family, writing, reading, something I've not been able to do ever.
+And as much as I ask, I'm inspired to keep doing what I'm doing so that slowly, but surely, I'd make way to get myself out of corporate world, to give more time to my friends, family, writing, reading, something I've not been able to do ever.